·

 8. Dress modestly

 You might be surprised to learn that you do not have to wear a burka or even a head covering when visiting Dubai.
 Still, it is not uncommon to see someone in black wearing a hijab and gloves so that only their eyes are showing at the same time as you see someone in a short skirt and a t-shirt.
-Some consideration of others and of local customs is necessary.
+Some consideration of others and local customs is necessary.

 You can wear a bikini (even a skimpy one) at the beach or by the pool.
 However, if you leave the beach to go and get an ice cream, for example, you will need to cover up.
 Men will also need to put on a shirt (and shorts).